iv4xr-project/iv4xr-se-plugin/JvmClient/README.md

-# Client implementation for JVM in Kotlin
+# Client implementation in Kotlin

 This pilot implementation of a plugin client servers as a demo for the [iv4XR testing framework](https://github.com/iv4xr-project/aplib), showing that iv4XR test agents can control [_